fengyuruhui98/File/write/Daily/癸卯日志/April.md

 >taxi went to Linlou village ￥9.57
 >taxi went back to hotel ￥15.00
 >instand noodles and sausage and chicken legs ￥17.50

 ## Daily
+Morning, I left early at about 7:00am, and got the high rail way station at HOngqiao at about 8:30am, I was afraid that whether my fly cup can pass the secure search, fortunately, I passed it then until the train left Liuqing said that he was lost and could not get the train at about 9:30 am, then I left alone, when I arrived the rail way station, it was just the time that the bus of 6's was going to leave and I just catch it, then I went to the hotel.
+The same room was ordered just for 507 and it seemed really famillier to me.
+Then I order the take away food of HUaxiaoxiao glass noodles.
+Then after I ate the noodles I went to Linlou village and then worked the Dalian Report all the day, then we went back to the hotel at about 20:00pm and I bought the instant noodles and other things for dinner.

+# 21:47 Tue, Apr 25, 2023

+## Cost: ￥72.56 In: None
+>taxi from hotel to the rail way building ￥.00
+>Lunch at the canteen of the building ￥15.00
+>Dinner at the canteen of the Chuzhou rail way coorperate canteen ￥9.00

+## Daily